| The

 projects he thought were compatible with our concept.

-that did not pan out either.
+These three projects did not pan out either.
 We know three people

 in the entire state including Leif who was one of